dairycultist/GamernyanOS/README.md

 objcopy -O binary bootloader.elf bootloader.bin
 ```

-(TODO Create a disk image to act as our SD card.
+(TODO Create a disk image to act as our flash memory or SD card.
 Then load the kernel onto it.)

 2. Boot in `atmega328p` virtual environment (`atmega328p` is aliased as `uno`).
 Use `control+option+2` to switch to serial view (optionally, instead add `-display none -serial stdio` to pipe serial output to the console).